shuque/dane/README.md

 ### Example code

 Example code that uses this library can be found in example_test.go.
-A detailed example program that uses the library can be found at https://github.com/shuque/gotls
+A detailed diagnostic tool that uses the library can be found at https://github.com/shuque/gotls

 ### Documentation